 Ensure the URL is Viewable

-Ensuring the full URL is viewable when hovering over a hyperlink within a message is important to determine if there should be a cause for concern.
-This is the default setting within most email clients but if not then enable it in the settings.
+Ensuring the full URL is viewable when hovering over a hyperlink within a message is critical to determine if there should be a cause for concern.
+This is the default setting within most email clients but if not, then enable it in the settings.

 Ensure the Full Email Address is Viewable